richbjhudson/richbjhudson.github.io/docs/_posts/2023-02-14-setup_virtual_machine_server.md

 - Grant your user permission to manage the Virtual Machine Server:
     - `sudo usermod -aG kvm rich`
     - `sudo usermod -aG libvirt rich`
-- Update the network configuration to include a network bridge device so that Virtual Machine may connect to the network - `sudo vi /etc/netplan/00-installer-config.yaml`:
+- Update the network configuration to include a network bridge device so that Virtual Machines may connect to the network - `sudo vi /etc/netplan/00-installer-config.yaml`:

 ```
 network: